What are the benefits of yoga exercises for incontinence?

 • Breathe deeply.
 Hold for 1 minute.

-Yoga can be a great way to physically strengthen your muscles while also improving your mind and lifting your spirits, which can all have a positive impact on managing .
+Focused urinary bladder yoga is a great way to strengthen your muscles while lifting your spirits, which can all have a positive impact on managing incontinence.

 If you’re worried about leaking while practising yoga, you can always trust TENA products to offer the discreet support you need.